Vinod678/Vinod678/README.md

       - Email    ---> vinodyedla678@gmail.com
       - Twitter  ---> https://twitter.com/Vinod_Infinity

-- Quality Analyst Intern in TV2Z company.
+- Software Developer Intern in TV2Z company.
 - Currently Working as System Engineer in Infosys
 <!---
 Vinod678/Vinod678 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.